facelessuser/HexViewer/docs/usage.md

 By default, it opens up a quick panel with all available hashes that can be used as a checksum.
 When an algorithm is selected, it is used to retrieve the checksum for the current file in hex view mode.

 ## Hex Viewer: Generate Hash
 Shows a quick panel allowing you to select the desired hash, and then shows an input panel that allows you to specify the string to be hashed.
-A panel is then displayed with your generated hash accoriding to specifications.
+A panel is then displayed with your generated hash according to specifications.

 ## Hex Viewer: Generate Hash from Selection
-Allows you to genrate hashes from your current selection(s).
-Multiselect regions' content will be combined and evaluated together.
+Allows you to generate hashes from your current selection(s).
+Multi-select regions' content will be combined and evaluated together.
 If a region contains newlines, they will be hashed as well.

 ## Hex Viewer: Abort (Hex Conversion|Export|Checksum)
 Abort the given action.